naemon/naemon.github.io/documentation/usersguide/configmain.md

 Object configuration files contain definitions for hosts, host groups, contacts, contact groups, services, commands, etc.

-You can seperate your configuration information into several files and specify multiple <i>cfg_file=</i> statements to have each of them processed.
+You can separate your configuration information into several files and specify multiple <i>cfg_file=</i> statements to have each of them processed.

 <a name="cfg_dir"></a>